|

 Papa was engaged to a local girl from wealthy

-and married her older sister, Frieda, who would
+proposed to and married her older sister, Frieda, on

 Papa's Swiss Parents